 How did you calculate these fees?

-Why are the tag fees lower than last year?
+Why are the tag fees higher than last year?

 What if I have ITQ quota share for both surfclam and ocean quahog?

 We treat the surfclam and ocean quahog ITQ fisheries separately for cost recovery.
 Each fishery has a different per-tag fee, and separate bills will be sent for each fishery.

 What if you collect more or less money than you expected?

 If we collect more or less than the incremental costs of the surfclam and ocean quahog ITQ program, we will apply the difference when setting the per-tag fee in the following year.
 The 2020 direct program costs reflect such an adjustment.

 If you were allocated surfclam or ocean quahog cage tags at the start of the 2021 fishing year, you are responsible for any cost recovery fee that results from the use of those tags to land surfclams or ocean quahogs at any time during the year.
 This applies even if you lease the tags or permanently transfer your quota share allocation to someone else.